rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 ```
 ![test-server-run-locally](../images/exercise3/test-server-run-locally.png)

-6. With our tests all passing locally, let's add them to our pipeline.
+6. With our tests all passing in the cloud ide, let's add them to our pipeline.
 Open the `Jenkinsfile` in your editor and add the command to run all the tests in the `steps{}` part of the `node-build` stage.

 <kbd>📝 todolist/Jenkinsfile</kbd>
 ```Jenksfile